szilvia-csernus/community-transport/README.md

 ![Incorrect Email or Password](readme-images/incorrect-email.jpeg)
 <br>

-Otherwise, the user is greeted with a welcome message:
+Otherwise, the user gets logged in and is greeted with a welcome message:

 ![Welcome Message](readme-images/welcome.jpeg)